Closing arguments heard in case of woman accused of murdering her husband – an Exeter police officer

-VISALIA, California (KGPE) – The next phase for the case surrounding the 2015 death of Exeter Police Officer Daniel Green has moved to the final stages.
+VISALIA, California (KSEE) – The next phase for the case surrounding the 2015 death of Exeter Police Officer Daniel Green has moved to the final stages.

 On Thursday morning, prosecuting attorney David Alavezos addressed the jury with his closing arguments.